 Specifically, having a keen understanding of SQL is important as a great deal of corporate data is stored in tabular format .
 Being able to efficiently work with very large tables to access key information can help professionals add unprecedented value to their organizations as they can better answer various strategic questions after accessing such data.
 Such information can help organizations develop and sustain competitive advantages .
 As a result, employers often rank SQL skills as one of the most important skills for today's professional .

-In this hands-on course, participants will learn introductory SQL concepts and queries, which will help them effectively work with relational databases.
+In this hands-on training, participants will learn introductory SQL concepts and queries, which will help them effectively work with relational databases.

-Attendees can use either a Mac or Windows computer for this course.
+Attendees can use either a Mac or Windows computer for this workshop.

 All Cognitir participants receive course notes, a certificate of completion, instructions on how to add the course to their LinkedIn profiles, and post-seminar email support

 Not sure if this is the right course for you?
 Contact us.

 No, you do not need any prior experience with databases or experience programming to take this course.
 While some exposure to databases might be helpful in internalizing the concepts, there are absolutely no prerequisites.
 Attendees with and without database experience have greatly benefited from taking this course.How is this course different from Introduction to Data Science?